-Follow the instructions provided by the manufacturer when cleaning your vehicle using a highpressure cleaner.
+Follow the instructions provided by the manufacturer when cleaning your vehicle using a high-pressure cleaner.
 This applies in particular to the pressure and spraying distance $\rightarrow \triangle$.

 Washing the vehicle with a high-pressure cleaner may cause water to enter the vehicle.
 Avoid using high-pressure cleaners at distances lower than 30 cm from the vehicle's surface.
-Using a highpressure cleaner of over 8,000 kPa (80 bar) could damage or remove paintwork or adhesives.
+Using a high-pressure cleaner of over 8,000 kPa (80 bar) could damage or remove paintwork or adhesives.

 Maintain sufficient distance to soft materials such as rubber hoses, insulation, and the park distance control sensors.
-Parking distance control sensors are located in the rear bumper \rightarrow \bigcirc .
+Parking distance control sensors are located in the rear bumper $\rightarrow \bigcirc$.

-Never use concentrated jet nozzles or dirt blasters $\rightarrow \Lambda$.
+Never use concentrated jet nozzles or dirt blasters $\rightarrow \triangle$.